vislupus/mathematical-modeling/README.md

-# mathematical-modeling
+# Mathematical models
-Variety of interesting mathematical models in Python
+Variety of interesting mathematical models in Python.